Trewaters/301-Days-Of-Code/Challenge Accepted/log.md

 I worked on Jasmine, Mocha, Chai testing.
 Basic slides showing how to test JavaScript.

 later I got sucked into a blackhole looking for ways to make githooks.
 This is a whole area I would need to dive into.
 Plus strengthen my shell scripting skills.
 I would prefer to use Powershell of scripting since I am on a windows machine, but I found a perl framework that might be more universal for working with a team.

+I was able to get my time in with Mastering Typescript later on.
+Now I feel like I made progress for the day.

 *Thoughts:*